Apple Fruit Trees

 Braeburn

 A semi-dwarf variety, the Braeburn is fairly easy to grow and produces heavily at a young age.
 This apple is firm to the touch with red-orange vertical stripes against a yellow-green body.
 Best eaten slightly cooled to bring out the sharp refreshing flavor that has a good balance of tartness and sweetness.
 Good cooking apple as it holds it shape, also producing a lot of liquid making it ideal for tarts.
 Stores well when kept chilled.
 Pollinates with Fugi.
 Interesting Notes: GROWN SAFE™ For your safety and peace of mind, we give you our word that for at least the past twelve months the only pest controls used on our fruit and berries are those listed by the Organic Materials Review Institute (OMR) for organic fruit and berry production.
-Malus domestica 'Braeburn' Characteristics Fertilize in spring with an all-purpose fertilizer before new growth begins.
-Height: 30 FeetSpread: 15 FeetSpacing: 25 FeetHardiness Zone: 5-8 Malus domestica 'Braeburn' Characteristics Exposure: Full Sun Soil Moisture: Average Water Attributes: Edible Season of Interest (Flowering): Spring
+Braeburn Apple Growing and Maintenance Tips Fertilize in spring with an all-purpose fertilizer before new growth begins.
+Will cross pollinate with the varieties we offer.
+To prune an apple tree, start by removing dead, diseased, and broken branches.
+Then, thin out the canopy by removing downward-growing branches, crossing or rubbing branches, and vigorous upright shoots called "water sprouts".
+Always make cuts to the branch collar and avoid removing more than one-third of the tree’s canopy in a single pruning session to prevent shocking the tree.
+Height: 30 FeetSpread: 15 FeetSpacing: 25 FeetHardiness Zone: 5-8 Malus domestica 'Braeburn' Characteristics Exposure: Full Sun Soil Moisture: Average Water Attributes: Edible Production: Considered self pollinating, but benefits from having a second peach tree to cross pollinate Season of Interest (Flowering): Spring

 Fuji

 White buds open to white flowers in mid April followed by medium sized reddish-green fruit in late September and October.
 Crunchy and full of flavor, the Fuji has become one of American's favorite eating apples since it was introduced in the 1960s.
 Pollinates well with Granny Smith or Yellow Delicious.
 More About Malus domestica 'Fuji' Crisp sweet flavor.
 Semi-dwarf nice addition to the edible landscape.
 Interesting Notes: GROWN SAFE™ For your safety and peace of mind, we give you our word that for at least the past twelve months the only pest controls used on our fruit and berries are those listed by the Organic Materials Review Institute (OMR) for organic fruit and berry production.
 Fruit trees are no longer just for the orchard, consider incorporating them in your landscape.
 Not only do you have a flowering tree in the spring but the benefit of home grown fruit in late summer and fall.
 Fuji Apple Growing and Maintenance Tips Fertilize in spring with an all-purpose fertilizer before new growth begins.
-Height: 12-24 FeetSpread: 12-24 FeetSpacing: 20-30 FeetHardiness Zone: 5-8 Malus domestica 'Fuji' Characteristics Exposure: Full Sun Soil Moisture: Average Water Attributes: Edible Season of Interest (Flowering): Spring
+Will cross pollinate with the varieties we offer.
+To prune an apple tree, start by removing dead, diseased, and broken branches.
+Then, thin out the canopy by removing downward-growing branches, crossing or rubbing branches, and vigorous upright shoots called "water sprouts".
+Always make cuts to the branch collar and avoid removing more than one-third of the tree’s canopy in a single pruning session to prevent shocking the tree.
+Height: 12-24 FeetSpread: 12-24 FeetSpacing: 20-30 FeetHardiness Zone: 5-8 Malus domestica 'Fuji' Characteristics Exposure: Full Sun Soil Moisture: Average Water Attributes: Edible Production: Need a second apple tree to cross pollinate Season of Interest (Flowering): Spring

 Gala

 Light pink buds open to pink and white blooms in April.
 Beginning in August nice crisp, firm and sweet fruit begin to ripen and continues through the fall.
 One of the country’s most popular apples.
 Fruit can be stored for up to 6 months.
 Very adaptable and easy to grow, maintains its oval shape as it matures.
 A very reliable pollinizer for other apples blooming at the same time.
 Pollinates with Yellow Delicious.
 More About Malus domestica 'Gala' Best eaten fresh.
 Great for cooking and desserts.
 Good keeping apple.
 Interesting Notes: GROWN SAFE™ For your safety and peace of mind, we give you our word that for at least the past twelve months the only pest controls used on our fruit and berries are those listed by the Organic Materials Review Institute (OMR) for organic fruit and berry production.
 Fruit trees are no longer just for the orchard, consider incorporating them in your landscape.
 Not only do you have a flowering tree in the spring but the benefit of home grown fruit in late summer and fall.
 Gala Apple Growing and Maintenance Tips Fertilize in spring with an all-purpose fertilizer before new growth begins.
-Height: 10-15 FeetSpread: 8-10 FeetHardiness Zone: 5-8 Malus domestica 'Gala' Characteristics Exposure: Full Sun Soil Moisture: Average Water Attributes: Edible Season of Interest (Flowering): Spring
+Will cross pollinate with the varieties we offer.
+To prune an apple tree, start by removing dead, diseased, and broken branches.
+Then, thin out the canopy by removing downward-growing branches, crossing or rubbing branches, and vigorous upright shoots called "water sprouts".
+Always make cuts to the branch collar and avoid removing more than one-third of the tree’s canopy in a single pruning session to prevent shocking the tree.
+Height: 10-15 FeetSpread: 8-10 FeetHardiness Zone: 5-8 Malus domestica 'Gala' Characteristics Exposure: Full Sun Soil Moisture: Average Water Attributes: Edible Production: Need a second apple tree to cross pollinate Season of Interest (Flowering): Spring

 Jonathan